nhsy/vault-regression-testing/README.md

 - `task init`: Initialize Vault and generate `.vault_init.json`.
 - `task unseal`: Unseal the Vault using stored keys.
 - `task config`: Apply Terraform configuration (KV, AppRole, Policies, Audit).
-- `task test`: Run the full pytest suite.
+- `task test` (or `task tests`): Run the full pytest suite.
+- `task upgrade`: Upgrade Vault version (configurable via `VAULT_VERSION_UPGRADE` in `.env`) and re-run regression suite.
+- `task status`: Check the current status of the Vault server.
 - `task teardown`: Destroy Terraform resources.
 - `task down`: Stop the Vault container and remove networks.

 ## Documentation

-For a detailed analysis of the architecture, setup instructions, and verification steps, refer to the [Solution Outline & Walkthrough](docs/solution-outline.md).
+For a detailed analysis of the architecture, setup instructions, and verification steps, refer to the [Solution Outline](docs/solution-outline.md).

 ---
 *Note: This framework is intended for regression testing and development environments.*